shoeffner/mthesis/src/models_and_methods.md

 To find the intersection, this matrix equation needs to be solved for $t$ so that the intersection can be calculated by inserting $t$ into
-\Cref{eq:c-p-line}, for both eyes independently.
+@eq:c-p-line, for both eyes independently.
 This can be done by inverting the $3 \times 3$ matrix, which works as long as the line is not parallel to the plane, in other words as long as the line vector stays linear independent to the direction vectors.
 In practice this should not happen, as the methods to detect the face and pupils would fail before these calculations are done.

-The difficulty is to find all variables such that \Cref{eq:matrix-intersection}
-can be solved.
+The difficulty is to find all variables such that @eq:matrix-intersection can be solved.
 The following sections will show how the eye ball centers are determined using a generic 3D head model, followed by how Gaze detects faces and eyes in an image.
 The detected face landmarks are used to find the pupil